alkhatabs/FYP_code/Blemish_effect/readme.md

 Example
 bash
 Copy code
-python blemish_simulation.py
+python blemish_effect.py
 This command will run the script and process all .png images in the dataset directory, adding blemishes to them and saving the modified images in the output directory.

 Author
-This script was created by [Your Name].
+This script was created by [Alkhatab_albusaidi].